How to Stop Using Food as a Coping Mechanism: Alternative Ways to Self-Soothe

 Coping Without Food

 Understanding and addressing emotional eating is a multifaceted journey that involves enhancing emotion regulation skills while reconnecting with internal body cues by giving up restrictive dieting.
-While it can be a big undertaking, there are many non-food coping mechanism that you can rely on in the meantime.
+While it can be a big undertaking, there are many non-food coping mechanisms that you can rely on in the meantime.

 As an eating psychology coach, I specialize in the thoughts, feelings, and beliefs that motivate our behavior around food.
 To learn more about my approach, check out my free resources available below: